Substances | 6 min read

 Psilocybe mushrooms contain the active ingredient of psilocybin, a compound with psychedelic qualities if ingested.

 The three most common Psilocybe varietals in the United States are P. cyanescens, P. allenii, and P. ovoideocystidiata.[1]
-They are relatively small, averaging only 2-3 inches in height.
+They are relatively small, averaging only 2 to 3 inches in height.

 They are often chestnut brown and turn a deep purplish-blue when crushed.
-This is due to the purple spores inside the fruiting body.
+This is due to the presence of purple spores within the fruiting body.

-It’s thought that Psilocybe mushrooms either originated in the Pacific Northwest or in Australia and spread around the world.
+It’s thought that Psilocybe mushrooms originated in either the Pacific Northwest or Australia and spread worldwide.
 Humans are the most obvious culprit for their dispersion, but a theory worth exploring is that they colonized the global wood chip supply.[2]

 Psilocin, the metabolite of psilocybin, has an affinity for serotonin receptors.[3]
 This improves a user’s sense of overall well-being, much like currently prescribed SSRIs (Selective Serotonin Reuptake Inhibitors).
 Psilocybin and magic mushrooms are not usually associated with fatal overdoses, but they are not without risk.
 There is the potential for poisoning (especially if the wrong type of mushroom is taken) and psychological distress.